 where $D_{C(4M+3)}$ is the fractal dimension of $C(4M+3)$ given in Eq.\ \eqref{eq:D_Cbar}.
 This choice also yields

-Following arguments presented in Sec.\ \ref{sec:Cantor}, we conclude that the $\Lambda=4M+3$, $z=1$ treatment of the Anderson impurity model with a $C(4M+3)$ Cantor set hybridization function yields the same properties (up to a suitable rescaling of all energy and temperature scales by the factor $a_{4M+3}$) as the corresponding treatment of a power-law hybridization function $\tDelta_{P(D_{C(4M+3)}-1)}$.
+Following arguments presented in Sec.\ \ref{sec:Cantor}, we conclude that the $\Lambda=4M+3$, $z=1$ treatment of the Anderson impurity model with a $C(4M+3)$ Cantor-set hybridization function yields the same properties (up to a suitable rescaling of all energy and temperature scales by the factor $a_{4M+3}$) as the corresponding treatment of a power-law hybridization function $\Delta_{P(D_{C(4M+3)}-1)}$.

-Now we consider the next few steps in the sequence $\Lambda=(4M+3)^{-1/k}$ for $M=1$, $z=1$, and $k=1$, 2, 3, $\ldots$.
+Now we consider the next few steps in the sequence $\Lambda=(4M+3)^{1/k}$ for $M=1$, $z=1$, and $k=1$, 2, 3, $\ldots$.
 For $\Lambda=7^{1/2}$, all bins numbered $m=2m'+1$ (with $m'$ a non-negative integer) fall entirely within a gap of $\tDelta_{C(7)}(\teps)$, resulting in

 Equations \eqref{eq:alpha,beta-7-3-Lambda=5r2} imply that the Wilson-chain coefficients $t_n$ and $\veps_n$ are identical for $\Lambda=7$ and $\Lambda=7^{1/2}$.
 This is analogous to the equivalence of $\Lambda=5$ and $5^{1/2}$ in the NRG treatment of the $C(5)$ Cantor set considered in Sec.\ \ref{subsec:5-3-chain-mapping}.